Asing1001/asing1001.github.io/source/_posts/install-elastic-stack-on-linux.md

 ---
-title: Install elastic stack on linux
+title: Install ELK on linux
 date: 2018-03-30 18:09:19
-tags: [elastic-stack, Elasticsearch, Logstash, Kibana, ELK]
+tags: [Elastic Stack, Elasticsearch, Logstash, Kibana, ELK, Install]
 ---

 ## Before start

-Make sure your server has internet access, I recommend CCProxy to grant your server temporary internet access, {% post_link grant-internet-access-by-ccproxy tutorial here %}.
+Make sure the server has internet access or you will have to download and upload packages manually.
+If the server doesn't, I recommend {% post_link grant-internet-access-by-ccproxy CCProxy %} to grant temporary internet access.

 ## Install JDK